micmejia/bible-dump/NKJV/Job/Job 27.md

 The east wind carries him away, and he is gone; It sweeps him out of his place.

 ###### 22
-It hurls against him and does not spare; He flees desperately from its [^g]power.
+It hurls against him and does not spare; He flees desperately from its power.

 ###### 23
 _Men_ shall clap their hands at him, And shall hiss him out of his place.